Apsu/APT/Atreus/README.md

 ## Nav/Shortcuts

 In addition to navigation and shortcuts, this is also where `Escape`, `Caps Lock`, `Menu`, `Print Screen`, `Scroll Lock`, `Pause`, and `Num Lock` live.
-The whole bottom row is passthrough.
+All blank keys are passthrough.

 ![Nav](Layer2.png)

 ## Number/Symbol

-This layer is setup to make it easier to only have to hold one key and press one other
+This layer is setup to make it easier to only have to hold one key and press one other in order to produce any letter, number, or symbol.

 ![Num](Layer3.png)